 Keeping adequate insurance coverage for your home and personal property is one of the best investments you can make.
 Check your policy's coverage limits, deductibles and exclusions.
 If you've purchased any valuable items or made any additions to your home since your last renewal, make sure these are covered by your policy.

 You can help things go smoothly at claim time by preparing a personal property inventory of your household furnishings and possessions.
 Take photos or a video of all your items and keep receipts of valuable items.
 Store your inventory in a safe deposit box or another secure place away from your home.
-For more information on how to create an inventory, visit our Personal Property Inventory section.
+For more information on how to create an inventory, read this Personal Property Inventory article.